 Paperless offices, high-performance workplaces, and self-service portals provide each government department with a unique system to digitally support its work.
 But, all these systems are verticalized.
 They’re information silos, they’re proprietary, they block progress, and they cannot seamlessly integrate with other systems.

 Overlaying cloud architecture can remove barriers between government functions and siloes without necessarily upgrading or replacing existing infrastructure.
 Departments can access integrated, cross-functional application systems, and staff can transfer access permissions to other departments.

 Removing siloes can make a once-only model possible for individuals and businesses to access government services.
-Instead of having to register multiple times across government departments for different services, doing so once covers all services.
 Re-using information can also guarantee a much more personal experience.
 The same principle applies to contacting multiple departments for a single issue like registering a business, applying for citizenship or registering a birth.

 eGovernment bridges information siloes and makes them work together without replacement or forklift upgrade.
 Digital Transformation is built on open standards and carried by Business-driven ICT Infrastructure (BDII).
 With a focus on innovating around customers, BDII is leading the way into the next industrial revolution by deeply integrating ICT infrastructure with software applications, developing innovative infrastructure, and enabling joint innovation with partners.

 As the engine of Digital Transformation, Government Cloud has a series of benefits:

 - Shared data across departments while enabling service collaboration and diversification.

 - Reduced cost and complexity in terms of networking and computing resource duplication when each government agency maintains its own IT resources.